pradyun813/100-days-of-code/log.md

 Day 7: 06/07/20

-**Today's Progress**:Done with the first Responsive Web design projects on freeCodeCamp
+**Today's Progress**:Done with the first Responsive Web design project on freeCodeCamp

 **Thoughts:** Project was fun.
 Took some time to align all the elements.
-Will get better with practice
+Will get better with practice.

 **Link to work:** https://codepen.io/pradyun813/pen/VweXvmq?editors=1100